New Zealand Holiday - Week 10 - Alexandra, Clyde, Twizel, Mt. Cook, Lake Ohau and Lake Tekapo - 29th May to 4th April

 Lake Tekapo

-We had visited Tekapo before.
+We had visited Tekapo previously.
 It has now become even more a tourist hotspot, and the accommodation prices are exorbitant!
 Thus, ours was merely a brief visit on the way to Geraldine.
 The lake itself remains as beautiful as ever.
 It's a bit more picturesque with snow-capped mountains in Spring, but we enjoyed a delightful sunny day for a lakeside picnic and a trip to the St. John's Observatory.
-Previously, we had hiked up, but this time we took the steep toll road.
+Previously, we had hiked up, but this time we took our little car up the steep toll road.
 The views from up there are breathtaking.

 Lake Tekapo